meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 When people distractedly move through their days, they may feel forced or trapped in their current situation, ineffective in managing daily tasks and unfulfilled by their relationships.
 ## Study Results and Discussion
 Students prompted to savor the next 30 days showed steeper gains in well-being over time than students in the control group.
+Thinking about time scarcity is a counterintuitive way of increasing happiness because it involves the contemplation of an upcoming